Azure/template-building-blocks/docs/v1/v1-vpn-gateway-vpn-connection.md

   _Array of values_. _Required_.
   List of CIDR blocks reserved for the local netwwork gateway.
    **expressRouteCircuit**
-   _Object_. _Required if using ExpressRoute, otherwise set to empty object_.
+   _Object_. _Required if using ExpressRoute, otherwise set to an empty object_.
    Specifies configuration information for ExpressRoute connections.
 The configuration information is specified using the following object:
     - **name**
     _Value_. _Required_.